AusARG/ABLeS/README.md

 Direct training and help is available if you are new to HPC and/or new to NCI/Gadi.

-1. Basic information to get started with the NCI GADI can be found at https://github.com/AusARG/ABLeS/wiki/temppage.
+1. Basic information to get started with the NCI GADI for bioinformatics can be found at https://github.com/AusARG/ABLeS/wiki/temppage.
 2. For NCI support, contact the NCI helpdesk directly at https://www.nci.org.au/users/nci-helpdesk
 3. Queue limits and structure explained at https://opus.nci.org.au/display/Help/4.+PBS+Jobs.